Pricing Theory

 A 17 minute YouTube video is provided (see Video 2) to introduce the key economic concepts and theories that are used to justify the four policies of the carbon pricing matrix, including the carbon tax, cap-and-trade, carbon subsidy, and the newly proposed carbon reward.
 Video 2 is somewhat more detailed than Video 1, and it explains why carbon offsetting is used, and how carbon offsetting relates to the carbon pricing matrix.

-An explanation for why the carbon pricing matrix can/should be used to manage (a) social costs with sticks, and (b) climate-related risks with carrots, is provided in the Technical Background, Footnotes, and the section on Biophysical Analysis.
+An explanation for why the carbon pricing matrix can/should be used to manage (a) social costs with sticks, and (b) carbon-related risks with carrots, is provided in the Technical Background, Footnotes, and the section on Biophysical Analysis.

 §